 We'll have a leisurely buffet breakfast at the Jinjiang Hotel, then take our bus to the Temple of the Martial Marquis (pp 90-92) for a stroll around the shady grounds and a tour through a very small Three Kingdoms Museum.
 The original temple on this site dates from the 6th century and was built to honor the Three Kingdoms strategist, Zhuge Liang and his ruler Liu Bei, who both played an important role along the old road in the 3rd century A.D.
 Lunch at a local duck restaurant and explore a shopping alley next to the temple before returning to our hotel.
 Dinner at one Chengdu's most famous “little snacks” restaurants located in the Chunxi Mall where we will glimpse in passing the new consumer-oriented China which we are soon to leave behind.

 After breakfast in our hotel, we'll explore the old town, visiting the local market and eating lunch nearby.
 In the afternoon we'll visit the Huaguang Tower for a bird's eye view of the old town and visit the Zhang Fei Temple and the Civil Serivice hall where exams were held in imperial times (p.
 194-98).
-Dinner will be at the Du Family Courtyard House (p.190), where we will also tour the seven courtyards.
+Dinner at a local fish restaurant after a tour of the Du Family Courtyard House (p.190).
 After dinner we will attend a traditional puppet show.

 After breakfast in our hotel, our bus will take us across the Jialing River and up to the top of the mountains which overlook Langzhong to visit the White Pagoda for a bird’s eye view of the old city enclosed in a curve of the river.
 Then the bus will drop us off farther down the mountain near the Zhuangyuan Cave Pavilion for a pretty short hike through this complex and then through the grounds of the Tang Dynasty Great Buddha Temple.
 Our bus will then drive us all the way down the mountain to the river where we will catch a local ferry boat.
 Our bus will meet us on the other side, returning us to our hotel for a late lunch.
 After lunch we will take a ride on the Jianling River on an excursion boat and the rest of the afternoon will be free to explore the old town on your own.
-We will have dinner at our hotel's hotpot restaurant.
+Dinner in the city.

 After breakfast we will return to our bus for a three-to four-hour ride to Zitong, the first post station we will visit along the Road to Shu (the first two post stations have become big cities with no old road.)
 The small highway we travel will take us through some beautiful countryside.
 After lunch at our hotel, the Dihao Hotel, we will visit the Qiqushan Great Temple, one of the temples Isabelle Bishop visited when she traveled the Road to Shu in 1896.
 Dinner at our hotel in Zitong.